zzbazza/instagram-scraper/README.md

 ```

+## During the actor run

+During the run, the actor will output messages letting you know what is going on.
+Each message always contains a short label specifying which page from the provided list is currently being scraped.
+When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

+If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.

 ## Using cookies to log in
-This solution allows you to log in using already initialized cookies of logged in user.
-If you use this option, the solution will do as much as possible to prevent the account from being banned (slow down to just one page open at a time and introduce delays between actions).
+This solution allows you to log in using the already initialized cookies of a logged-in user.
+If you use this option, the scraper will do as much as possible to prevent the account from being banned (slow down to just one page open at a time and introduce delays between actions).

-**It's highly recommended not to use your own account (unless you have to) and instead create a new instagram account to use with this solution.**
+**It's highly recommended not to use your own account (unless you have to).
+You should instead create a new Instagram account to use with this solution.**
 **Using your own account can result in the account being banned by Instagram.**

 To log in using cookies.
-I recommend using chrome browser extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=cs).
+I recommend using a Chrome browser extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=cs).
 With it, just go to Instagram,
 log in with the account you want to use and then use the extension to export cookies.
-This should give you an array of cookies which you can then just paste as a value of `loginCookies` field in input.
+This should give you an array of cookies which you can then just paste as a value for the `loginCookies` field in input.

-**If you log out of instagram with the account that is connected to the cookies, it will invalidate them and your solution will stop working.**
+**If you log out of the Instagram account that is connected to the cookies, it will invalidate them and your solution will stop working.**

-## During the run

-During the run, the actor will output messages letting you know what is going on.
-Each message always contains a short label specifying which page from the provided list is currently specified.
-When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.

 ## Instagram output format

-During the run, the actor stores results into a dataset.
+The actor stores its results in a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram actor.
+You can manage the results in any language (Python, PHP, Node JS/NPM).
+See <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from the Instagram Scraper.

 ### Scraped Instagram posts
 The structure of each item in Instagram posts when scrolling looks like this: